 A healthy, very filling dish of eggs poached in a spicy tomato sauce, shakshuka is wonderful whether served for a crowd or for one!

-Outside of Israel, shakshuka is usually considered as a breakfast food.
+Outside of Israel, it’s usually considered as a breakfast food.
 But in Israel, it is often served for dinner.
-Israelis tend to eat their main meal for lunch, then have a lighter, meatless dinner.
+Israelis tend to eat their main meal for lunch, then have a lighter meatless dinner.